konnov/protocols-made-fun/_posts/2025-06-07-lean-epfd-completeness.md

 **Don't we need a framework for temporal logic?** Well, actually not.
 Instead of `[]` and `<>`, we can simply use `∀` and `∃` over indices.
-There is even a deeper connection between linear temporal logic and first-order logic with ordering, shown by Kamp.
+There is even a deeper connection between linear temporal logic and first-order logic with ordering, shown by [Hans Kamp][].
 For example, see a recent [Proof of Kamp's theorem][Rabinovich12] by Alexander Rabinovich.
-Of course, temporal formulas are often less bulky.
+Temporal formulas are often easier to read.
 So I prefer to accompany properties in Lean with temporal properties in the documentation.

 ### 2.5.
 Specifying fairness and fair runs